 In response to the unrest, CAM is working to supply funds to purchase rice, a staple in the Myanmar diet, for affected families.
 When possible, rice is purchased and distributed.
 But in most circumstances, it is only safe to provide funds that desperate families can use to purchase rice.
 Some funds will be used to supply cooking utensils and other much-needed aid.
 Most of the assistance is going to suffering Christians.
 Our budget for this project is $1.5 million.

 We will continue to research other needs and opportunities in Myanmar.
 If you would like to help, your support will be a blessing to suffering people in this war-weary country.
 May God bless you!

-To help support the Tragedy and Hunger in Myanmar program, please click below to give a one-time gift .
+To help support the Myanmar Crisis program, please click the button below to give a gift.